 He’s positioned on a short rickety building, barely standing on four legs.
 With his tall frame, crouching does little to hide him from the demons, but that doesn’t stop him from returning my glare.
 Sometimes I just want to pluck those blueberry eyes from his pretty face.

 “Yesterday, you promised you’d help me,” I say.
 “This is what we’ve been searching for.
-This is has to be it.
-My birth record has to be in there, I swear to the stars—”
+My birth record has to be in there.”
+He stays silent.
+“Gio, I can finally fix myself.”

-“Dude, chill.
+“Dude, chill out.
 Of course, I’ll help you.”
 A sly grin forms on his conniving lips.
 “I’m just saying that my pay’s been raised from lunch to dinner.”

 You can't be serious.
 “I thought the whole point of you being my guardian was to have my back.
 Not force me to fill your stomach, Sloth.”

 “Then consider it part of my duty as your older brother, Pipsqueak.”

 We’re only a month apart, yet even during the most critical times, he never fails to remind me how he’s older, thus somehow wiser.
 He forgets we’ve been together since infancy—since the moment Mom adopted me—but at this point, there’s no use arguing with him.
 I need his help.

 Out of frustration, I rip my glove off and feel the dandelion seeds blow between my fingers.
 The wind comes from the east, no foul smell or tastes apparent.
 I’m not picking up anything unusual either, except the wolf demons nearby.